Snowflake-Labs/sfquickstarts/site/sfguides/src/mongodb_to_snowflake_cdc_data_replication_with_rivery/ingest_data_from_mongodb_to_snowflake.md

 Note only versions 4.0 and higher of MongoDB are supported by Rivery for [CDC via Change Streams](https://docs.rivery.io/docs/mongo-db-change-streams-overview).
 If you have an older version of MongoDB or you don’t want to use Change Streams you can still replicate your data using Standard Extraction (SQL-based).
 In that case, choose Standard Extraction instead of Change Streams under step 7.<!-- END -->

 <!-- ------------------------ -->
-## 6. Create a Replication Data Pipeline
+## Create a Replication Data Pipeline
-Duration: 1
+Duration: 2

 Once your connections are set up, you’ll want to create your replication data pipeline (River).
-On the lnavigation menu, click on Create River > Source to Target River.
+On the navigation menu, click on Create River > Source to Target River.
 <!--END-->

 <!-- ------------------------ -->
-## 7. Set the Pipeline Source
+## Set the Pipeline Source
-Duration: 1
+Duration: 5

 From here, you’ll want to select MongoDB as your Source.